Energy resources

 There may yet be more opportunities for water power, perhaps even in rivers.
 For flood protection (See 17.
 Climate) large pumping stations associated with a national water grid are envisaged to take excessive water from rivers.
 In low lying areas where the siting of reservoirs is impractical, excess water from the national grid could be pumped into off-shore lagoons for generating electricity when emptying into the sea, thus recovering some of the energy used for alleviating flooding.

 Wind power is harnessed by the installation of wind generators, often clustered in "wind farms".
 They are opposed because of their visual impact and noise from the revolving blades and many are consequently planned off-shore.
 There are also objections to off-shore wind farms because of the potential danger to birds.
 However, this is the only currently available substantive method of power generation able to provide up to perhaps 20% of the current energy consumption.
-The turbine towers could be utilised as water storage tanks for individual pumped storage systems or associated with a nearby reservoir for a wind farm collective system.
+The turbine towers could be associated with a nearby reservoir for a wind farm collective system.
 This would have the benefit of evening out the transmission capacity needed.

 Wave power has potential but is undeveloped.
 There are sea-based types which make use of the energy from sea swell and shore-based systems which use incoming waves to force an air current through a shore-based chamber in which a counter-rotating turbine makes use of the bi-directional air flow to generate electricity.
 Both suffer from the damage caused by the wave forces they are attempting to harness.